mehdi-fathi/eloquent-filter/README.md

 ### Version information

-The Eloquent Filter has reached to more than 100,000 installations recently, so I made a decision to release version 4.0 with 2 new features.
+The Eloquent Filter has reached more than 100,000 installations recently, so I made a decision to release version 4.0 with 2 new features.

 The current version supports: